kubuntu-team/kubuntu-manual/source/docs/desktop-guide/advanced.rst

 A Step Further
 ~~~~~~~~~~~~~~

-OK, looking good, lets create another Activity.
+OK, looking good, let's create another Activity.
 Call this one "Misc".
 Once created switch to this Activity, either by Right Click on the Desktop > Activities or use the Keyboard shortcut Alt+D,A ( Hold Alt down, press D, then Press A )
 Then select the Misc Activity from the side bar.

 OK, lets configure a few useful tools

 1. Change the desktop wallpaper to something you like
-2. Right click > Add Widgets, and add the Digital Clock
+2. Right-click > Add Widgets, and add the Analog Clock
-3. Right click > Add Widgets, and add the Comic Strip
+3. Right-click > Add Widgets, and add the Weather Report
-4. Right click > Add Widgets, and add the Hard Disk Space Usage

 You can now resize these widgets and lay them out on the desktop however you wish. and configure them to suit your needs, as in the example below.